eudaemonics/resume.md/resume.md

 - Worked with a team of CHC and UCI students, staff, and faculty to coordinate a fast-paced event serving more than 200 guests.

 ### <span>Intern, Pilipinx-Americans in Social Studies</span> <span>Nov 2021 -- Jun 2022</span>
-- Led and brainstormed weekly meetings alongside other interns and planned social events for the Pilipinx-American community of UCI.
+- Brainstormed weekly meetings with other interns and planned social events for UCI's Pilipinx-American community.
 - Created posters and advertising graphics with Canva to boost engagement on social media and on campus.

-- Managed an information booth at the involvement fair to increase interest in our club.
+### <span>Tutor, Heritage Christian Schools</span> <span>2017</span>
+- Tutored elementary to middle school students in a variety of subjects, including French and basic algebra.

-## Research Projects
+## Research Experience

 ### <span>Sexism, Streamers, and Simulated Avatars</span> <span>Oct 2023</span>

-A literature review on the effect of digital avatars on livestreaming platforms.

    - Qualitative literature review synthesizing literature on misogyny, bias, VTuber presentation, and livestreaming communities.
-   - Presented in poster format, designed in RStudio, at the UCI Undergraduate Research Symposium in 2023
+   - Presented in poster format at the UCI Undergraduate Research Symposium in 2023.

 ### <span>Effects of Technology Use and Dependency on Impulsivity</span> <span>Oct 2020</span>
 - Group psychological study on the effects of technology dependency and impulse control.

 ### <span>Separation and Families of Overseas Filipino Workers</span><span>Jun 2019</span>
-- Solo sociological study on the effects of long-term separation on families of overseas Filipino workers.
+- A survey on the effects of long-term separation on families of overseas Filipino workers.

-## Awards & Activities
+## Activities & Awards
 ### <span>Representative, Campuswide Honors Collegium</span> <span>Nov 2021 -- Oct 2023</span>
-- Organized creative events and innovated new ways to make CHC, a highly selective program comprised of the top three percent of all UCI students, more welcoming and fun to be a part of.
+- Organized creative events to make the honors community at UCI more welcoming and fun to be a part of.
-- Created posters with Canva and managed social media accounts to improve engagement from the student body.
-- Compiled and edited quarterly creative magazines into a yearly issue which is published on Issuu and then distributed to the CHC community.
+- Compiled quarterly creative magazines into a yearly issue to be distributed to the UCI Honors community.

 ###<span>Magazine Editor, Neon Anteater Renaissance</span> <span>Nov 2021 -- Oct 2023</span>
 - Curated magazine content in a creative and aesthetically pleasing way.
-- Brainstormed themes for magazines and provided feedback on formatting to image editors, organized and put submissions in specific orders in alignment with a theme.
+- Organized and put submissions in specific orders in alignment with a theme.

-### <span>Urop 2022 Spring Proposal $500.00</span><span>Jun 2022</span>
+### <span>UROP 2022 Spring Proposal $500.00</span><span>Jun 2022</span>
 - Received a grant to complete research on my undergraduate thesis on livestreaming, digital avatars, and sexism.

 ## Skills

-- **Computer:** Google Workspace, Microsoft Suite, RStudio, Windows OS, Zoom, Notion, MediaWiki, Trello, Markdown, 90-100WPM
+- **Computer:** Google Workspace, Microsoft Suite, RStudio, Windows OS, Zoom, Notion, MediaWiki, MailChimp, Slack, Trello, Markdown, 90-100WPM
  - **Programming:** HTML, CSS, C, C++, R, Python
  - **Graphic Design & Illustration:** Canva, Photopea, FireAlpaca, Medibang Paint Pro, Autodesk Sketchbook, Clip Studio Paint Pro
  - **Languages:** English, French
- - **Miscellaneous:** MailChimp, Slack, Childcare